sakibahammed/Just-an-Ordinary-project/README.md

     Object.is()

             This method performs a strict equality check like ' ===' , but it treats -0 & +0 as different and treat NaN as equal to itself.

+# Control Flow

+    How computer runs code from up to down , top to bottom.